catherineluse/docs/content/rancher/v2.x/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

 description: Read this step by step Rancher AWS guide to quickly deploy a Rancher Server with a single node cluster attached.
 weight: 100
 ---
-The following steps will quickly deploy a Rancher Server with a single node cluster attached.
+In this guide, you will learn how to quickly deploy the Rancher management server in a single Docker container.
+You will also deploy one downstream single-node Kubernetes cluster.

+> **Note:** In a production environment, the Rancher server would run on a separate, designated Kubernetes cluster.
+For more information, refer to our [Best Practices Guide.]({{<baseurl>}}/rancher/v2.x/en/best-practices/)

 ## Prerequisites